alaina12/CODSOFT/README.md

 This project provided hands-on experience in implementing face detection using both traditional Haar cascades and deep learning-based models.
 It deepened my understanding of computer vision techniques and their applications.

-# Project 4: Ai Tic Tac Toe
+# Project 4: AI Tic Tac Toe

 Welcome to AI Tic Tac Toe!
 This project implements a Tic Tac Toe game where you can play against an intelligent AI opponent.